Tywest-Coat/AWS-Projects/Linux-Web-App/README.md

 # 🌟 Linux-Based Web Application on AWS (Terraform)

 ## 📜 Overview
-This project demonstrates the deployment of a Linux-based web application using Terraform to provision and manage AWS resources.
-The infrastructure includes an EC2 instance running Amazon Linux 2 and an S3 bucket for static website hosting, secured by appropriate IAM roles and security groups, following AWS Well-Architected Framework best practices.
+This project demonstrates the deployment of a highly available and scalable Linux-based web application using Terraform to provision and manage AWS resources.
+The infrastructure includes an application load balancer connected to an autoscaling group which scales out web servers when needed based on CloudWatch alarms.

 ## 🔧 Technologies Used
 - **AWS Services**:
+  - Application Load Balancer (Load Balancing)
-  - EC2 (Compute)
+  - EC2 Autoscaling group (Auto Scaling EC2 Instances)
   - S3 (Static Website Hosting)
   - IAM (Access Management)
   - Security Groups (Network Security)